 Overtime however, this gathering of Christians that met ‘outside the walls’ took on more of an evangelistic life of its own and by 1847 alternative accommodation was sought.
 At first rooms were rented on Tower Street, an unruly area at the time, and soon after a Committee was established to oversee this new move of the Spirit in the town.
 Within a couple of decades, under the work of Mr Reed, a notable Christian leader, the Town Mission was born.
 A building was purpose built on the corner of Strawberry Dale and Mayfield Grove especially for outreach to the railway labourers and poorer classes.
 This was in full use from the 1870’s till 2011 when it was sold and the current larger premises were purchased on Westmoreland Street.
 The move of the Spirit that began with outdoor meetings on the Stray continues till today with a flourishing community of Christians, who serve the town and share the life-changing message of Jesus.
 While the name of the fellowship may have changed over time (from the Town Mission, to the Evangelical Free Church, to Mayfield Community Church, to its current name Mowbray Community Church), the same purpose remains.
 We continue to ‘build a community of God’s people to love and to serve’.

 Over the last 175 years and counting God has been incredibly faithful and countless lives have been changed by the power of Jesus Christ.
-Pastor David Bolton is honoured to be the 12th pastor to serve the flock since the Town mission began and knows God has even bigger plans for Kingdom work in Harrogate and beyond.
+During this time 12 different Pastors have served this flock since the Town mission began and we are sure that God has even bigger plans for Kingdom work in Harrogate and beyond.
 Why not come and be part of this amazing story?